Krushi24112002/SORTING-ALGO-VISUALIZER/README.md

 <h2> ⚙ How it works ? </h2>

-- **_Here in our model, each element value is represented by ```THE SIZE OF THE BAR``` and the algorithms sort them by placing the smallest elements on the left and the biggest elements on the right_**
+- **_Here in our model, each element value is represented by ```THE SIZE OF THE BAR``` and the algorithms sort them by placing the smallest elements on the left and the biggest elements on the right._**

 - **_The algorithms moves the items around by swapping elements, Without using any addational memory with creating another array._**